-24. Intimidation or harassment because of race, color, sex, pregnancy, gender, gender expression or identity, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information, including but not limited to: (a) assault and battery; (b) damage, destruction, vandalism or defacing any real or personal property: or threatening, by word or act, the acts identified in (a) or (b) 25.
-Obscene language 26.
-Physical or verbal abuse 27.
-Plagiarism 28.
-Possession or distribution of a caustic substance 29.
-Possessing, distributing, or viewing obscene materials, including electronic possession, distribution or viewing (sexting) 30.
-Possession of synthetic urine, a warmer or any other item with the intent to use that item to tamper with a drug or alcohol test 31.
-Possession, without prior authorization, of a wireless telecommunication device 32.
-Possession, threat or use of a dangerous weapon1 and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.) 33.
-Possession, claimed possession, use, manufacture, distribution, sale, purchase, conspiracy to sell, distribute or possess or being in the chain of sale or distribution, or being under the influence of (a) alcoholic beverages, lowpoint beer (as defined by Oklahoma law, i.e., 3.2 beer), (b) any mind altering substance, except for medications taken for legitimate medical purposes pursuant to district policy, including but not limited to prescription medications for which the individual does not have a prescription, or medications used outside their intended therapeutic purpose, (c) paint, glue, aerosol sprays, salts, incense and other substances which may be used as an intoxicating substance, or (d) any substance believed or represented to be a prohibited substance, regardless of its actual content.
-34. Possession or claimed possession of illegal and/or drug related paraphernalia 35.
-Possession, claimed possession, distribution, or claimed distribution of supplements, prescription medicine, and/or non-prescription medicine while at school and school related functions without prior district approval 36.
-Profanity
+- 22. Immorality - 23.
+Inappropriate attire, including violation of dress code - 24.
+Intimidation or harassment because of race, color, sex, pregnancy, gender, gender expression or identity, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information, including but not limited to: (a) assault and battery; (b) damage, destruction, vandalism or defacing any real or personal property; or threatening, by word or act, the acts identified in (a) or (b)

+- 25. Physical or verbal abuse, including, but not limited to, physically restraining or transporting someone against their will - 26.
+Possession or distribution of a caustic substance - 27.
+Possessing, distributing, or viewing obscene materials, including electronic possession, distribution or viewing (sexting) - 28.
+Possession of synthetic urine, a warmer or any other item with the intent to use that item to tamper with a drug or alcohol test - 29.
+Possession, without prior authorization, of a wireless telecommunication device - 30.
+Possession, threat or use of a dangerous weapon and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.) ] - 31.
+Possession, claimed possession, use, manufacture, distribution, sale, purchase, conspiracy to sell, distribute or possess or being in the chain of sale or distribution, or being under the influence of (a) alcoholic beverages, lowpoint beer (as defined by Oklahoma law, i.e., 3.2 beer), (b) any mind altering substance, except for medications taken for legitimate medical purposes pursuant to district policy, including but not limited to prescription medications for which the individual does not have a prescription, or medications participating in the program.
+Students may only possess the inoperable weapon in a manner consistent with the authorization to participate in the program.

+&lt;sup>1 Students who are members of JROTC and are participating in an authorized school program may, with prior approval from the principal, bring an inoperable weapon to school for the sole and exclusive purpose of used outside their intended therapeutic purpose, (c) paint, glue, aerosol sprays, salts, incense and other substances which may be used as an intoxicating substance, or (d) any substance believed or represented to be a prohibited substance, regardless of its actual content.